Skip to main content Skip to search Skip to main navigation

 Sources:

-2 German Nutrition Society, Austrian Nutrition Society, Swiss Society for Nutrition Research, Swiss Nutrition Association (eds.): Referenzwerte für die Nährstoffzufuhr.
-Bonn, 2nd edition, 1st edition (2015) - Medizinisch-Wissenschaftlich gesicherter Tagesbedarf!
+2German Society for Nutrition, Austrian Society for Nutrition, Swiss Society for Nutrition Research, Swiss Association for Nutrition (ed.): Referenzwerte für die Nährstoffzufuhr.
+Bonn, 2nd edition, 1st edition (2015) - Medically and scientifically proven daily requirement!

 3 EFSA (European Food Safety Authority).
 Tolerable upper intake levels for vitamins and minerals.
 European Food Safety Authority, Parma, Italy.
-2006 - n.a. = no information due to lack of scientific basis; safe = no information, as not toxic even in large quantities - scientifically proven value, should be adhered to, possibly the basis for later legal EU-wide maximum quantity limits!
+2006 - n.a. = no information due to lack of scientific basis; safe = no information, as not toxic even in large quantities - scientifically proven value, should be adhered to, possibly basis for later legal EU-wide maximum quantity limits!

-5 Unit information according to COMMISSION REGULATION (EC) No. 1170/2009 of 30 November 2009.
-The information on the vitamin E content (α-TE = Total alpha-tocopherol equivalents) refers to the effect of the various forms of vitamin E. 1 mg aTE corresponds to: 1 mg alpha-tocopherol, 2 mg beta-tocopherol, 4 mg gamma-tocopherol, 100 mg delta-tocopherol, 3.3 mg alpha-tocotrienol, 6.6 mg beta-tocotrienol, 13.2 mg gamma-tocotrienol.
+5Unit specification according to COMMISSION REGULATION (EC) No. 1170/2009 of 30 November 2009.
+The specification of the vitamin E content (α-TE = total alpha-tocopherol equivalents) refers to the effect of the various forms of vitamin E. 1 mg aTE corresponds to: 1 mg alpha-tocopherol, 2 mg beta-tocopherol, 4 mg gamma-tocopherol, 100 mg delta-tocopherol, 3.3 mg alpha-tocotrienol, 6.6 mg beta-tocotrienol, 13.2 mg gamma-tocotrienol

-6 Some carotenoids are converted to vitamin A in the body and are to be indicated in the table, converted to RE = retinol equivalent.
-6 mg beta-carotene or 12 mg other carotenoids (lycopene, lutein, zeaxanthin) correspond to 1 mg vitamin A .
-Betacarotene does not play a role with regard to a toxic increase in vitamin A intake, but a high intake poses other health risks.
-For this reason, food supplements with >= 2 mg of betacarotene must bear the warning: Betacarotene should not be taken by heavy smokers (>20 cigarettes/day) over a longer period of time (source).
+6 Some carotenoids are converted to vitamin A in the body and must be included in the table, converted to RE = retinol equivalent.
+6 mg beta-carotene or 12 mg other carotenoids (lycopene, lutein, zeaxanthin) correspond to 1 mg vitamin A. Beta-carotene plays no role with regard to a toxic increase in vitamin A intake, but a high intake harbours other health risks.
+For this reason, food supplements with >= 2 mg beta-carotene must bear the following warning: beta-carotene should not be taken over a longer period of time by heavy smokers (>20 cigarettes/day) (source).

-7 Nicotinic acid + nicotinamide are toxicologically different, therefore UL nicotinic acid 10 mg, UL nicotinamide 900 mg.
+7Nicotinic acid + nicotinamide are toxicologically different, therefore UL nicotinic acid 10 mg, UL nicotinamide 900 mg.
 BfR recommends using only nicotinamide!

-8 Vitamin A can easily be overdosed.
-This is why there are few pure vitamin A preparations in Germany; mostly beta-carotene is added, from which the body can form vitamin A without the risk of overdose.
-This is probably also the reason why Switzerland does not allow pure vitamin A in food supplements at all!
+8Vitamin A can easily be overdosed.
+This is why there are few pure vitamin A supplements in Germany, mostly beta-carotene is added, from which the body can produce vitamin A without the risk of overdosing.
+This is probably also the reason why Switzerland does not authorise pure vitamin A in food supplements at all!